emlynoregan/im_task/README.md

-# appenginetaskutils
+# im_task
-This is the repo for the appengine task utils library.
-It generates the appenginetaskutils package
+This package contains the @task function, for decorating python functions to be appengine tasks.

 ## Install

 Use the python package for this library.
-You can find the package online [here](https://pypi.python.org/pypi/appenginetaskutils).
+You can find the package online [here](https://pypi.org/project/im-task/).

 Change to your Python App Engine project's root folder and do the following:

-> pip install appenginetaskutils --target lib
+> pip install im_task --target lib

 Or add it to your requirements.txt.
 You'll also need to set up vendoring, see [app engine vendoring instructions here](https://cloud.google.com/appengine/docs/python/tools/using-libraries-python-27).

 ## @task

-The most basic element of the taskutils library is task().
 This decorator function is designed to be used as a replacement for [deferred](https://cloud.google.com/appengine/articles/deferred).

 ### Configuring @task

-When using deferred you have a builtin to configure in app.yaml to make it work.
-For taskutils.task, you need to add the following to your app.yaml and/or \<servicename\>.yaml file:

-	handlers:
+This bit needs a rewrite.
+Note that this library doesn't provide utilities for frameworks (eg: flask, webapp2), for those you'll want the following packages:

+- im_task_flask
-		- url: /_ah/task/.*
+- im_task_webapp2
-		  script: taskutils.app
-		  login: admin

-This rule creates a generic handler for task to defer work to background push tasks.

-Add it at the top of the list (to make sure other rules don't override it).

 ### Importing task

 You can import task into your modules like this:

-	from taskutils import task
+	from im_task import task

 ### Using task as a decorator